2021 Tamil Nadu Legislative Assembly election: Campaigning

-BJP politician and the 22nd Chief Minister of Uttar Pradesh, Yogi Adityanath, addressed a public rally in Coimbatore to support Vanathi Srinivasan on March 31, 2021.
+BJP politician and the Chief Minister of Uttar Pradesh, Yogi Adityanath, addressed a public rally in Coimbatore in presence of Annamalai K to support Vanathi Srinivasan on March 31, 2021.
 The BJP and the Hindu Munnani organized a bike rally where they shouted communal slogans.
 The BJP supporters also reportedly pelted stones at Muslim shops in the area.
 BJP candidate Vanathi Srinivasan described the stone-pelting incident as a minor incident while MNM president Kamal Haasan said that "riot specialists must be defeated through unity".

 Opinion polls

 Candidates

 Candidates from recognized parties contested in 234 constituencies on 6 April.
 The Indian National Congress candidate for Srivilliputhur Assembly constituency, P. S. W. Madhava Rao, died on 11 April 2021 after testing positive for COVID-19.

 Voting

-The state recorded 72.81% voter turnout, which is 2% lesser than the preceding 2016 election.
+The state recorded 73.83% voter turnout, which is 1.18% lesser than the preceding 2016 election.
 Karur district recorded the highest voter turnout amongst the state's districts, with 83.92%.
 Chennai district turned out the lowest (59.06%).